selfbits/blog/_drafts/2016-10-19-dashboard-tutorial-part3-social-auth.markdown

 ![social-auth-2](/images/social-auth-tutorial/2.png)

 It should display a modal asking for **Client Id** and **Client Secret**.
 Sound familiar?
-Close the modal for now, go to settings and note down your selfbits app suddomain (or copy it from your APPCONFIG BASE_URL).
+Close the modal for now, go to settings and note down your Selfbits app suddomain (or copy it from your APPCONFIG BASE_URL).

 Next we'll need to setup facebook.